pantarei/bootstrap-bundle/README.md

 Installation
 ------------

-First you need to add `pantarei/bootstrap-bundle` to `composer.json` and execute the command `composer update` (in the Symfony directory ) :
+First you need to add `pantarei/bootstrap-bundle` to `composer.json` (in the Symfony directory ) :

     {
       "require": {
         "pantarei/bootstrap-bundle": "3.0.*@dev"
       }
     }

+and execute the command `composer update`:

 You also have to add `PantareiBootstrapBundle` to your `AppKernel.php`: